CompositionalIT/farmer/content/api-overview/_index.md

 }
 ```

-* The `webApp { }` block defines the start and end of the definition of the web application.
+* The `webApp { }` builder defines the start and end of the definition of the web application.
-* Within this block, you can enter custom keywords to configure the web app, such as `name` and `setting`.
+* Within this builder, you use custom keywords to configure the web app, such as `name` and `setting`.
 * Some keywords take arguments, but others e.g. `always_on` are simple declarative markers.

-> You can view details of all farmer resources in the [resource guide](../resource-guide).
+> You can view details of all farmer resources in the [resource guide](../api-overview/resources/).

 #### Putting it all together